 I exchanged my Food Styling tools for watercolor brushes when my husband and I moved from Chicago to St Simons Island, Georgia.
 Since beginning watercolor instruction with Betty Caldwell at Glynn Art Association in 2001, I have studied with several watercolor artists and teachers in classes and workshops and participated in various regional art exhibits.

 As a watercolor artist in Georgia, I enjoy studies of still life, flowers, koi and scenes as inspired by photographs taken locally and while traveling to several countries.
 My watercolors are in private collections, on display at local businesses and available for purchase through regional art associations, shows, or privately.
-You can also purchase art prints and accessories of my work through my store on Fine Art America.
 Several pieces have also been donated to local charity auctions.

 Recently I have offered many of my originals as limited edition giclée reproductions to provide affordable art in a variety of sizes.